 Is it a good fit?

 Next, is it a good fit for the organization and what you want to accomplish?
 Do not take on a one-off project that will gain you the experience you will never need again – unless, of course, it is very lucrative.
 Do not take on a project that is in conflict with the goals of your organization or, more importantly, projects that are happening right now.
 Look at the project landscape for your organization and ask, “Is this new proposed project a good fit?”
-Not all are, no matter how much money you will make by them.
+Not all are, no matter how much money you will make from them.